-Communicating allows partners to open doorways to new ways to sexually stimulate each other.
+Communicating allows partners to open doorways to new ways to stimulate each other sexually.
 Talking about sex and letting your partner know what you like and don’t like in the bedroom will increase your and your partner’s satisfaction.
 Communicating about your most private and secret sexual fantasies paves the way to sex that is exhilarating and intoxicating.
 Incredible sex makes you want only more of it.

-Throwing caution to the winds and diving into new experiences is the adhesive that builds a strong and close bond with your partner.
+Throwing caution to the winds and diving into new experiences is the adhesive that builds a solid and close bond with your partner.
 Relationships act like a “safe zone” where your deepest sexual desires can be brought to the surface to be explored and ultimately satisfied.
-Experimenting is key, listening to your partner as you try new ways of turning them on, listening to their responsive breathing and moaning.
+Experimenting is key, listening to your partner as you try new ways of turning them on, listening to their responsive breathing, and moaning.
 We are all scientists in the bedroom, taking an experimental approach and learning what turns on our partner.
-Great sex can ensure a long-lasting, nurturing partnership, a life complete and fulfilled.
+Great sex can ensure a long-lasting, nurturing partnership complete and fulfilled life.

 A Relationship needs intimacy to Survive

-Sex is so is important in a relationship for many reasons.
+Sex is so important in a relationship for many reasons.
 As sexual creatures, we need to bond physically with our partners.
-Kissing, fondling, touching, hugging with final release of sexual tension through intercourse.
+We were kissing, rubbing, touching, and hugging with the final release of sexual tension through intercourse.
 Without sexual chemistry, a relationship begins to fade.
-Couples will seek partners outside of their marriages o long term relationship.
-Usually for the very reason that they are not having sex in the relationship.
+Couples will seek partners outside of their marriages o long-term relationships, usually because they are not having sex in the relationship.

-A relationship or a partnership, once established, becomes the core foundation in the lives of the couple.
-If the foundation is healthy with lots of satisfying sex, each partner benefits outside of the relationship, in their work, their health and their attention to exercise.
+Once established, a relationship or a partnership becomes the core foundation in the couple’s lives.
+If the foundation is healthy with lots of satisfying sex, each partner benefits outside of the relationship, in their work, health, and attention to exercise.
 Sex encourages couples to take care of themselves better.

 If the core foundation lacks intimacy, the entire life of each partner is affected.
-His work is affected, her energy level decreases, partners lack the desire to take care of their health.
+His work is affected, her energy level decreases, and partners lack the desire to care for their health.
 In the end, a general malaise descends upon the relationship.

-It is sad to say but sex is so important in a relationship, that if couples stop being intimate, touching each other, fondling, kissing and having intercourse, it may benefit each of them to separate and seek another partner who will satisfy their basic sexual needs.
-Often, if the sexual aspect in a partnership isn’t working, all the therapy in the world will not mend the relationship.
+It is sad to say, but sex is so important in a relationship that if couples stop being intimate, touching each other, fondling, kissing, and having intercourse, it may benefit them to separate and seek another partner who will satisfy their basic sexual needs.
+Unfortunately, so often, if the sexual aspect of a partnership isn’t working, all the therapy in the world will not mend the relationship.